Ankush-0694/TrelloClone2/README.md

 ## Authentication added using Jwt and Routing also done in react app

-## Responsive List for different screen expect for IPHONE SE
+## Responsive List for different screen